-Encountering a mountain lion, however, can lead to conflicts in maintaining the balance between natural processes and visitor enjoyment and safety.
-Since the 1950s, there have been more than 2,700 sightings of mountain lions by visitors.
-Each year, over 150 lion sightings are reported by park visitors.
-While over 90 percent of these sightings were along park roadways, encounters along trails have also occurred.
-Since 1984, four lion and human encounters have resulted in attacks on people.
-In both cases, those attacked recovered from their injuries and the aggressive lions were killed, preventing them from playing out their important natural roles.
-The more we know about lions, and the less we seek an encounter, the better able we will be to make life easier for them and for us.
+Encountering a mountain lion can lead to conflicts in maintaining the balance between natural processes and visitor enjoyment and safety.
+Each year, over 150 lion sightings are reported by park visitors in Big Bend National Park.
+While most of these sightings were along park roadways, encounters along trails have also occurred.
+Since 1984 several human encounters in the park have resulted in attacks on people.
+By taking some precautions humans and mountain lions can coexist.

 Did You Know?